 Get on your two-wheeled mechanical friend and head into deep treks around Bangor.

-Mount Hope Cemetery
+Wander around Mount Hope Cemetery

-It is one of the country's oldest garden cemeteries.
-You can find a variety of natural flora within its precincts.
+Here, you can find a variety of natural flora within its precincts.

 If you are a botany buff, you will find plenty of less-known plants to explore and work your botanical brains.